jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div class="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Bk6kcw9oxmU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-<figcaption>Credit: <a href="http://www.pbs.org/wgbh/americanexperience/films/silicon/">American Experience: Silicon Valley.</a> <a href="https://youtu.be/Bk6kcw9oxmU">Reader Mode.</a></figcaption>
+<figcaption>Edited down from the documentary.
+Credit: <a href="http://www.pbs.org/wgbh/americanexperience/films/silicon/">American Experience: Silicon Valley.</a> <a href="https://youtu.be/Bk6kcw9oxmU">Reader Mode.</a></figcaption>

-Traitors.
+Computers changed how we live.
+But not how we govern ourselves.

+Moreover, listen to the words the Industrial Age used to describe the Internet Age and mass-collaboration.
+"Traitors.
 Troublemakers.
-Shameful act.
-Equality over hierarchy.
-Invention over the tried and true.
+Shameful act."
+All the while, the Traitorous Eight were promoting equality over hierarchy, invention over the tried and true, and most of all innovation

-These are the ideals of a classic story because the leaders are on a mission to change the world using new technology.

 Look at your home assistant, smartphone, or laptop, the morals from a classic story invented your cyborgology.
 Don't take it for granted.
-From the oppressive Soviet Union to high-strung East Coast American corporations, other cultures were investing billions into research and development back in 1969.
-Now, these cultures are totally forgotten.
+From the oppressive Soviet Union to high-strung East Coast American corporations, other cultures were investing billions into research and development back in 1969 and could never upgrade themselves, or their cultures, to the Internet Age.

-Such is the fate for anyone losing the game of civilization.
+They lost the game of civilization.

 Paul Baran, the Traitorous Eight, and their followers are heroes because they went beyond inventing technology.
 They merged new technology with a new culture of collaboration to kickstart the Internet Age.
 They started a classic story about problem-solving.

 Now it's your turn.

-When we hold our medical records, work portfolios, and other levers of powers in our hands, we'll finish what the Traitorous Eight started, and upgrade to the Internet Age.
+When we hold our medical records, work portfolios, and other levers of powers in our hands, we'll finish what the Traitorous Eight started, and fully upgrade ourselves to the Internet Age.

 All we need to reach the future is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a modern ruling philosophy will unite Main Street to see the big picture.

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RichThreadbareDegu' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
-<figcaption>Credit: <a href="https://www.youtube.com/watch?v=b_yboxM33gg">JRE.</a> <a href="https://gfycat.com/ifr/RichThreadbareDegu">Reader Mode.</a>
+<figcaption>Critical mechanism is another word for lever of power.
+In the Industrial Age is was limited and controlled by power-brokers.
+Now, in the Internet Age, it's free for everyone.
+Credit: <a href="https://www.youtube.com/watch?v=b_yboxM33gg">JRE.</a> <a href="https://gfycat.com/ifr/RichThreadbareDegu">Reader Mode.</a>
 </figcaption>

 Rogan is talking about Darth Blockbuster, Darth Insurance, Darth Taxman.
 Like Darth King Charles, these antagonists weren't bad guys until history passed them over, and they wanted to say in power.